-She has spoken at various global platforms, universities, schools and communities to raise awareness about the scourge of cyberbullying, to stop online hate and engage adolescents to spread positivity and tolerance around the world.
-She has also used these platforms to advocate for Social Entrepreneurship and STEM education - especially for girls!
-Trisha serves as the student ambassador and teacher for Girls Who Code Naperville Chapter, where she teaches girls 8-14 to code.
-Commending her efforts to inspire girls to pursue STEM careers, Trisha was invited by Girls Who Code CEO Ms. Reshma Saujani to keynote at the Girls Who Code 5th Anniversary celebrations in NYC.
+In addition to her work with ReThink, Trisha was elected the first female YMCA Youth and Government Youth Governor of Illinois in 28 years.
+Trisha served as the student ambassador and teacher for a Girls Who Code Chapter in her hometown of Naperville, where she teaches girls 8-14 to code.
+Commending her efforts to inspire girls to pursue STEM careers, Trisha was invited by Girls Who Code CEO Ms. Reshma Saujani to keynote at the Girls Who Code 5th Anniversary celebrations in New York City.

 Trisha is now working tirelessly to create and rollout the ReThink technology and ReThink programs to schools and communities around the world.